gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    be used in future updated specifications for DTLS in SCTP.

    Payload: variable length
-   : One or More DTLS record.
-In cases more than one DTLS record is included all DTLS records except the last needs to include a length field as specified in DTLS 1.3 {{RFC9147}}.
+   : One or more DTLS records.
+In cases more than one DTLS record is included all DTLS records except the last MUST include a length field.
+Note this matches what is specified in DTLS 1.3 {{RFC9147}} and DTLS 1.2 will always include the length field in each record.

 # Crypto Chunk Integration